manga-you-know/desktop/README.md

-# manga-you-know-desktop
+# desktop-cli
-The new version of the BAD Manga You Know! \n Now in Nuxt + Tauri!!!
+The new version of the BAD Manga You Know!
+Now using Nuxt + Tauri!!!